 Sacral stress fractures are most common in young athletes and older women with osteoporosis.
 Other factors that may increase your chance of a sacral stress fracture include:

 The most common symptom of a sacral stress fracture is low back pain.
 If you have unexplained lower back pain, talk to your doctor.
-Prompt treatment can prevent the injury from further problems.
+Prompt treatment can prevent the injury from causing further problems.

 Other symptoms may include: